nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

       ansible.builtin.ping:
 ```

-- Run the command below for pinging the servers.
+- Run the command below to ping the servers.

 ```bash
 ansible-playbook ping-playbook.yml